-Sadly there hasn't been much study on the effects of just e-cigarettes to help mothers, as e-cigarettes are still new.
+Sadly there hasn't been much study on the effects of just e-cigarettes to help pregnant women, as e-cigarettes are still new.
 However we can at least draw some conclusions from the studies done with NRT (nicotine replacement therapy).
 NRT includes patches, gum and inhalators, all of which contain nicotine.

-Dr Sue Cooper from the University of Nottingham studied the effect of NRT on mothers and unborn children in 2014.
+Dr Sue Cooper from the University of Nottingham studied the effect of NRT on pregnant women and unborn children in 2014.
 She found that with NRT substantially improved the chances for babies to be born healthy.

 Finally e-cigarettes can help where a lot of the NRT's can't.

 As Cancer Research says, people who use NRT without professional help have the same chance of quitting as just going cold turkey.
 And if you compare NRT to E-cigarettes, you have a 60% better chance of stopping smoking with e-cigarettes then with NRT alone.